 We earn investment income on our portfolio of invested assets.
-Our invested assets are primarily comprised of fixed maturity securities, and may also include cash and cash equivalents, and equity securities.
+We invest primarily in investment grade fixed maturity securities, including U.S. government issues, state government issues, mortgage and asset-backed obligations, and corporate bonds with a small portion of our portfolio in equity securities and cash and cash equivalents.
 The principal factors that influence net investment income are the size of our investment portfolio, the yield on that portfolio, and investment management expenses.
-As measured by amortized cost, which excludes changes in fair value, caused by changes in interest rates, the size of our investment portfolio is mainly a function of our invested capital along with premium we receive from our insureds, less payments on policyholder claims and other operating expenses.
-Our balance of invested capital may be impacted in the future by repurchases of shares of our common stock.
+As measured by amortized cost, which excludes fair value fluctuations from changes in interest rates or other factors, the size of our investment portfolio is mainly a function of our invested capital along with premium we receive from our insureds, less payments on policyholder claims and other operating expenses.
+Our balance of invested capital may be impacted in the future by repurchases of shares of our common stock or borrowings under our credit agreements.